lakutata/lakutata/docs/base/BaseObject.md

 BaseObject provides an interface for retrieving the object lifecycle type (SINGLETON, TRANSIENT, SCOPED), allowing the framework's dependency injection to recognize the desired lifecycle mode for the injected class during startup.

+By default, the lifecycle mode of BaseObject is `Transient`.

 ## How to Use

 Although BaseObject serves as the most fundamental object class within the framework, you can still directly write